-Domaine de Causse Marines is the domaine of Virginie Maignien and Patrice Lescarret who live in the tiny village of Vieille just outside Gaillac where they make beautiful wines using grapes that are indigenous to the region.
+Domaine de Causse Marines is the domaine of Patrice Lescarret who lives in the tiny village of Vieille just outside Gaillac where he makes beautiful wines using grapes that are indigenous to the region.

-If you look at wine lists from any of the top wine bars from The Ten Bells in New York to Coinstot Vino the trendy cave-à-manger in the lovely Passage des Panoramas in Paris you will find the wines of Virginie and Patrice.
+If you look at wine lists from any of the top wine bars from The Ten Bells in New York to Coinstot Vino the trendy cave-à-manger in the lovely Passage des Panoramas in Paris you will find the wines of Patrice.
 The instantly recognisable and humorous wine labels with their irreverent, but obscure, jibes at French bureaucracy may give the impression that they are a jovial lot at Causse Marines – and they are!
-However, they are also very serious wine makers who are committed to restoring the Gaillac region to its former glory.
+However, he is also very serious wine makers who is committed to restoring the Gaillac region to its former glory.

-They make their wines naturally and have a wide range of unusual grape varieties to call on including Ondenc, Loin-de-l‘Oeil, Braucol, Duras and Mauzac.
-They are part of a group of local vignerons who are trying to restore the ancient grape varieties that made the Gaillac wines famous throughout Europe in the sixteenth and seventeenth centuries.
+He makes the wines naturally and has a wide range of unusual grape varieties to call on including Ondenc, Loin-de-l‘Oeil, Braucol, Duras and Mauzac.
+He is part of a group of local vignerons who are trying to restore the ancient grape varieties that made the Gaillac wines famous throughout Europe in the sixteenth and seventeenth centuries.

 Causse Marines Gaillac Les Greilles 2017

-Les Greilles is a classy white wine blended from local Gaillac grapes Mauzac and Loin-de-l‘Oeil with a little Muscadelle, Chenin Blanc and Semillon thrown in.
+Les Greilles is a classy white wine blended from local Gaillac grapes Mauzac and Loin-de-l‘Oeil with a little old vine Muscadelle.
 We perhaps do not give this wine full praise.

 To us it an amazing wine of great complexity and with nuances that make it a perfect wine to match with a very wide range of foods.